askui/askui-dev-docs/docs/docs/general/07-Troubleshooting/mac-os.md

 ## Mouse Cursor Not Moving as Expected

-Apple devices that have a display manufactured by Apple, i.e., Macbook, iMac have a so-called Retina Display, and they have a higher pixel density.
+Apple devices that have a display manufactured by Apple, i.e., MacBook, iMac have a so-called Retina Display, and they have a higher pixel density.

 To use the actions such as `moveMouse()` or `moveMouseRelatively()`, the **coordinates should be doubled** in order to move the mouse cursor as expected.